Introduction

 We often get asked, ‘What should be in my First Aid box?’
+The short answer is, it depends!

 It depends on the outcome of your first aid risk assessment.
 You can get up to date information on undertaking a first aid risk assessment here